-Die Handling Tables or Lift Tables are commonly used to position loads at an ergonomic height for packaging and assembly operations, to interface with machinery, and to change elevations of various logistics infrastructures.
+Die Handling Tables commonly used to position loads at an ergonomic height for packaging and assembly operations, to interface with machinery, and to change elevations of various logistics infrastructures.

-Tilting Die Handling Tables or Lift Tables are commonly found in parts handling applications where a container having loose parts is lifted to an ergonomic height and then tilted toward the operator.
+Are commonly found in parts handling applications where a container having loose parts is lifted to an ergonomic height and then tilted toward the operator.
 This reduces the bending and stretching motions the operator would take without such equipment on hand.
-Available with a tilt of up to 90 degrees, tilting lift tables are also used in assembly operations.
-We offer lift and tilt tables where the lift and tilt functions are independent of one another as well as compact designs that have combined lift and tilt.
+Available with a tilt of up to 90°, assembly operations use tilting lift tables.
+We offer lift and tilt tables where the lift and tilt functions are independent of one another.
+The compact designs combine the lift and tilt.

-If our standard lift table offerings do not meet the criteria of your application, we excel at customizing lift tables per specification.
-Our on-hand staff has years of experience designing lifts to do anything from lifting horses to vehicle-mounted actuation systems and everything in between.
+If our standard lift tables do not meet the criteria you need, we customize them per specification.
+Our on-hand staff has years of experience designing lifts to do most applicable functions.
+These include lifting horses to vehicle-mounted actuation systems and everything in between.

 Die Handling Tables or Lift Tables, Capacities from 200 to 6000 lb Manual and Powered Lift